Convex Programming Based Spectral Clustering

 The rest of this paper is organized as follows.
-Section \ref{Sec: preliminaries} explains the notation, symbols, and terminology used in the subsequent discussion.
-A review of basic results from spectral graph theory is also included.
-Section \ref{Sec: main result} formally describes the conductance of a graph.
-It then shows the theoretical performance of ELLI on the conductance problem in Theorem \ref{Theo: performance on cond prob}.
-After that, it describes the details of ELLI in Algorithm \ref{Alg: ELLI}.
+Section \ref{Sec: preliminaries} explains the notation, symbols, and terminology of graphs, which will be used in the subsequent discussion.
+It also reviews basic results from spectral graph theory and the spectral clustering algorithm.
+Section \ref{Sec: proposed algorithm} explains the details of ELLI and shows the theoretical performance in Theorem \ref{Theo: main result}.
 Lastly, it describes related work, including the studies by Peng et al.\ and Kolev and Mehlhorn on the performance of KSC.
-Sections \ref{Sec: analysis of the embedding stage} and \ref{Sec: Grouping stage} show the results of the analysis of the embedding and the grouping stages of ELLI in Theorems \ref{Theo: error bound on cond prob}, \ref{Theo: finding cluster representatives}, and \ref{Theo: cluster extraction}.
-Section \ref{Sec: further discussion} shows the performance of ELLI on the normalized cut problem in Theorem \ref{Theo: performance on NC prob}, and explains the connection between ELLI and computing a nonnegative matrix factorization (NMF) under a separability condition.
+Section \ref{Sec: analysis} provides an analysis of ELLI.
+Section \ref{Sec: connection with separable NMFs} reviews NMFs and the separability condition.
+It then explains why algorithms for computing NMFs under the separability condition can be used in the grouping stage of spectral clustering.
 Section \ref{Sec: experiments} describes the experimental study.
-Section \ref{Sec: proofs} provides all of the proofs of the theorems.